Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew

 How to serve up Irish Stew

-I generally serve up my classic Irish stew as a big hearty meal bowl with a side of colcannon or creamy mashed potato and a slice of Irish brown bread or my bacon, chive and cheese soda bread, slathered with butter.
+I generally serve up my classic traditional Irish stew as a big hearty meal bowl with a side of colcannon or creamy mashed potato and a slice of Irish brown bread or my bacon, chive and cheese soda bread, slathered with butter.
 This is a big batch recipe so we eat it over a few days.

 A good smattering of finely chopped fresh parsley also lends itself a bit of freshness on top of the finished dish!